trstlabs/intento/docs/trustless-triggers/IBCAutomation.md

 To use Interchain Automation with Interchain Accounts, the user must first register an interchain account.
 This involves creating a port ID and connection ID, which allows the user to connect their account to other chains over IBC.

-A Trigger is what we call an Automated Transaction or 'AutoTx'.
-An AutoTx is an object containing messages that execute at a specified time, or recurringly with intervals.
+A Trigger is what we call an Automated Transaction or 'AutoTX'.
+An AutoTX is an object containing messages that execute at a specified time, or recurringly with intervals.
-AutoTx entries are scheduled at the beginning of a new block.
+AutoTX entries are scheduled at the beginning of a new block.

-AutoTxs can execute Cosmos SDK blockchain transactions on Cosmos Chains such as:
+AutoTXs can execute Cosmos SDK blockchain transactions on Cosmos Chains such as:

 - `MsgSend` for token transfers
 - `MsgWithdrawDelegatorReward` for reward claiming
 - `MsgExecuteContact` to execute a contract
 - `MsgInstantiate` to instantiate a contract

-AutoTxs can also execute transactions on other chains using an IBC protocol called Interchain Accounts.
+AutoTXs can also execute transactions on other chains using an IBC protocol called Interchain Accounts.

 Using the Authz module on the host chain - the chain you want to execute at - you can grant the Interchain Account on Trustless Hub access permission to execute a specific message.